arp6333/AbsoluteValueTest/README.md

 absolute = Math.Abs(i);
 ```

-2. Multiple by -1 without checking if the number is negative
+2. Multiply by -1 without checking if the number is negative

 ```csharp
 absolute = i * -1;
 ```

-3. Multiple by -1 while checking if the number is negative
+3. Multiply by -1 while checking if the number is negative

 ```csharp
 if (i < 0)